pboesu/replication_candy_1991/README.md

 ```
 git clone https://github.com/pboesu/replication_candy_1991
 ```
 2. Launch `R` in the repository.
 The local `.Rprofile` file should ensure that the correct version of `renv` is installed.
+Ignore any message about using `renv::status()`.

 3. Run the following command to install the exact versions of packages specified in the renv.lock file.
 ```r
 renv::restore()
 ```
+Installing the packages to the project library before first time use may take up to 20 minutes depending on the end-user's internet connection and whether or not packages are installed from source.

 #### Running the model
 After setup, the analysis can be run to reproduce all figures and tables by sourcing the `R` scripts in sequence